Deloitte Global report forecasts robust M&A activity for chemical industry in 2020

 - Chemical industry M&A activity has remained strong despite trade tensions and fears of economic downturns, suggesting that investors in the industry have become more comfortable with uncertainty.

-2 March, 2020 - The Deloitte Global Chemical Industry Mergers and Acquisitions Outlook (2020 Outlook) expects robust merger and acquisition (M&A) activity to continue throughout the coming year, despite the trade and geopolitical tensions, and slowing economies that shape today’s global economic uncertainty.
+NEW YORK, NY, USA, 3 February 2020—Released today, Deloitte Global’s 2020 edition of the Global Chemical Industry Mergers and Acquisitions Outlook (2020 Outlook) expects robust merger and acquisition (M&A) activity to continue throughout the coming year, despite the trade and geopolitical tensions, and slowing economies that shape today’s global economic uncertainty.

 One trend the 2020 Outlook sees shaping the M&A landscape is the continued integration of traditional oil and gas companies with petrochemical firms, as chemical production is becoming an increasingly important end-use.
-Another trend is increased sustainability concerns that are changing how chemical companies view their business models, leading to non-traditional alliances, partnerships, and joint ventures.
+Another is that sustainability concerns are changing how chemical companies view their business models, leading to non-traditional alliances, partnerships, and joint ventures.

 The following are snapshots of M&A activity by geography, as outlined in the 2020 Outlook:

 - The United States remains the most active market for M&A transactions.
 Foreign buyers remain very interested in US assets, and portfolio management will continue to be an important theme for US companies.

 - China is home to the world’s largest base chemicals capacity, and given the current adjustments in the Chinese economy there may be acquisition opportunities for foreign buyers, although not at a bargain